 Since there’s nothing I can do at this point to convince him without violating the tenets of how to talk to your partner about money, I’m willing to wait.
 And to keep our finances separate, at a minimum, until we’ve reached a point where we are more in sync.

-Even then, like J.D. and Kris, we may opt to continue to keep our finances separate.
-Interestingly, like J.D., Jake also grew up in a household where access to money was used as a weapon, and Jake is also the spender in our relationship.
+Even then, we may opt to continue to keep our finances separate.
+Interestingly, Jake grew up in a household where access to money was used as a weapon, and Jake is also the spender in our relationship.
 On the other hand, I don’t recall my parents ever having a single argument about money, and Jake referred to me yesterday as “the most frugal girl he’s ever dated.”
 In the meantime, though, since his situation does affect me and I have access to his Mint account, I have started compiling his data so it’s ready for him to work with when he comes on board.

 Jake’s Irregular Expenses